microsoft/SeqSNN/README.md

 ## Datasets

-Metr-la and Pems-bay are available at at [Google Drive](https://drive.google.com/drive/folders/10FOTa6HXPqX8Pf5WRoRwcFnW9BrNZEIX) or [Baidu Yun](https://pan.baidu.com/s/14Yy9isAIZYdU__OYEQGa_g).
+Metr-la and Pems-bay are available at [Google Drive](https://drive.google.com/drive/folders/10FOTa6HXPqX8Pf5WRoRwcFnW9BrNZEIX) or [Baidu Yun](https://pan.baidu.com/s/14Yy9isAIZYdU__OYEQGa_g).
 Solar and Electricity can be downloaded from  (https://github.com/laiguokun/multivariate-time-series-data).

-The folder structure of this procect is as follows:
+The folder structure of this project is as follows:
 ```
 SeqSNN
 │   README.md